AlbertMietus/MESS/SoftwareCompetence/RequirementsTraceability-demo/demo/demo2.rst

 Experience practice
 ===================

 #.
-It is possible to have multiply “toplevel” ‘need’.
+It is possible to have multiply “toplevel” ‘needs’.
 Here, that are ``Demonstrators``, but it possible to use
    `Products`, `Variants`, and/or `Releases` etc, as well.
 #.
 Here, a new kind of ‘need’ is introduced: ``Specification``.
 As you will see on the next page, it influences not only
    the implementation, but also testing.